 Quality Assurance Leader: John Santos

-Product Analysts: Steward Irel, Roger Kung, Chris McNulty, Amy Steiner, Joe Santos
+Product Analysts: Stewart Irel, Roger Kung, Chris McNulty, Amy Steiner, Joe Santos

 Storyboards: John Fiorito